-The RN-BSN program is for registered nurses with an associate degree or diploma in nursing seeking a Bachelor of Science in Nursing degree.
+The RN to BSN track is for registered nurses seeking a Bachelor of Science in Nursing degree.
 This option is available based on enrollment of sufficient numbers of students to fill a class.
+The nursing courses in this track are offered in an online format only and include: